Expert blog

 4. Avoiding Common HUD Pitfalls

-• Inconsistent design: Do not introduce discrepancies in color palettes, font choices, or icon designs between screens.
+• Inconsistent design: avoid discrepancies in color palettes, font choices, or icon designs between screens.

-• Neglecting accessibility: Always include options for different needs — scaling, colors, contrast, etc.
+• Neglecting accessibility: always include options for different needs - scaling, colors, contrast.

-• Poor placement: Place vital info where players naturally look — usually the edges or corners, not the center.
+• Poor placement: put vital info where players naturally look - usually the edges or corners, not the center.

 The Role of Art Outsourcing in Game HUD Design